sg-crest A Singapore Government Agency Website

 Your spouse has cheated on you by having sexual relations with someone who is not you, and you find it intolerable to live with your spouse.

-As soon as infidelity is known.
+As soon as adultery is known.

 Unreasonable behaviour